ubc-library-rc/gephi-palladio/content/09_Palladio.md

 Click on the Load Spreadsheet or CSV tab and drag your spreadsheet onto the tab.
 (If you have an Excel spreadsheet, save it as a .csv file before uploading it.)
 Then press Load.

 ![palladio1.png]({{site.baseurl}}/palladio1.png)

+**## Tips **

+- Work slowly.
+Wait for an option to finish loading before you click it again or click something else.

+- Do not refresh the page.
+You’ll lose your work.

+- On a related note: To start over, refresh the page.

+- Clicking on the Palladio logo will bring you to the Palladio homepage, but it won’t erase your work.